 - Travelling with a tour company can be very useful at a time like this, as they know the situation on the ground and can easily adapt to changing circumstances - for example rebooking your hotel if necessary.

-If you’re ready to be a pioneer: We at Indico Travels are planning our next group trips for 30-45 year-olds and would love to have you on board.
+If you’re ready to be a pioneer: We at Indico Travels are planning our next group trips for travellers in their 30s and 40s and would love to have you on board.
 Trips will only take place if it is safe and fun to do so, so you can book and lean back knowing that we have an eye on the situation on the ground and will let you know if there is anything important you need to know.
-Save yourself the hassle of keeping updated yourself and book yourself in for one of our trips for 30-45 year-olds now!
+Save yourself the hassle of keeping updated yourself and book yourself in for one of our trips for travellers in their 30s and 40s now!